left-arrow.svg

 c) Invoicing for services from Czech registered businesses to out-of-EU registered businesses, 0% VAT

-3. Accepting services from companies registered out of the Czech republic
+3. Accepting services from companies registered out of the Czech Republic

 If you receive services from companies registered out of the Czech Republic( google/Facebook ads, Airbnb, etc) you should pay 21% VAT in the Czech Republic.